yilmazzosmann/campose-policy/privacy.md

 To display your content to other users only if you explicitly choose to make a session public.

 3. Sharing Your Information & Third-Party Services

-We do not sell your personal information.
-We share data only with the following service providers necessary to operate the App:
+We do not sell or "share" your personal information with third parties for their marketing purposes.

-Supabase: Used as our backend database to store User Profiles (username, gender), Session Metadata (device model, sensor data, timestamps), and Location data.
-Supabase Privacy Policy
+However, we use third-party services that are necessary for the App to function:

+Supabase: We use Supabase as our backend database to store your account information (email, username) and any User Content (photos, location data) you voluntarily choose to share.
+You can review their privacy policy here: https://supabase.com/privacy

-Sentry: Used for error tracking and performance monitoring.
-Sentry Privacy Policy
+Sentry: We use Sentry for crash reporting and performance monitoring.
+You can review their privacy policy here: https://sentry.io/privacy/

 4. Data Retention and Security
 Security: We utilize industry-standard encryption (SSL/TLS) when transmitting your data between your device and our Supabase servers.